mdayaram/alight/README.md

 The script first makes sure that you have the Nokogiri gem installed, and if you don't, it installs it for you.
 If this step fails, the script will exit.
-At this point you'll have to installed the gem yourself and then come back to the script.
+At this point you'll have to install the gem yourself and then come back to the script.

-After the dependency check, the `compose.rb` script will read in the `content/FrontMatter.html` file and create an internal Nokogiri HTML doc object from it.
+After the dependency check, the `compose.rb` script will read the `content/FrontMatter.html` file and create an internal Nokogiri HTML doc object from it.
 This file is used as our basis for building the final `index.html` file.
 All `<a>` tags are read and their `href` attributes are collected.